cmu-db/benchbase/README.md

 * JPAB - this project appears abandoned and hasn't seen a an update since 2012.
 I don't have a great deal of faith in a Hibernate benchmark that hasn't kept pace with Hibernate.

 ## How to Build
-Run the following command to build the distribution
+Run the following command to build the distribution:
 ```
 mvn clean package
 ```

-The following files will be placed in the `./target` folder: `oltpbench-2019.1-BETA.tgz` and `oltpbench-2019.1-BETA.zip`.
+The following files will be placed in the `./target` folder, `oltpbench-2019.1-BETA.tgz` and `oltpbench-2019.1-BETA.zip`.
 Pick your poison.

 The resulting `.zip` or `.tgz` file will have the following contents: